 Most people know what an adjective is, but when it comes to describing an adjective phrase, they get confused.
 Some are mistaken and think that this type of phrase is a group of words that has an adjective in it.
 Although this may be true, this is not an effective phrase.
-This type of phrase is actually a group of words that serves to describe a noun in a sentence, thus functioning as an adjective.
+This type of phrase is actually a group of words that serves to describe a noun or pronoun in a sentence, thus functioning as an adjective.
 You do not have to be and English teacher or grammar buff to understand what an adjective phrase is or how it works: in fact, we use these phrases all of the time in writing and in spoken English without thinking about them.
-Read on to learn more about how these handy phrases operate grammatically within the English language.

 Many people wonder how to pick out adjective phrases within sentences.
 The trick to identifying one in a sentence is to look at the first word of the group of words.
 If the first word is an adverb or preposition, there is a good chance that the phrase is an adjective phrase.
 Ask yourself, what is this phrase modifying?
 Is it describing the noun?
 If the group of words does in fact modify the noun or subject of the clause or sentence, then the phrase is in fact an adjective phrase.

 An adjective phrase is formed out of either an intensifier and an adjective, or alternatively, more than one adjective in a row.
 In the first case, an example might be “very beautiful” in the sentence, “The very beautiful woman walked down the street.”

 Many people are surprised to learn that adjective phrases do not just modify nouns: they can also modify pronouns!
 Look at the following two examples: “He is from Boston” and “Tom is from Boston” both have an adjective phrase, namely, “from Boston.”